-Events have always called for a high level of communication to attendees for the event to be successful, but our new hybrid reality means we need to dedicate extra time and resources to a create a clear communication plan for all attendees, whether onsite or online.
+Events have always called for a high level of communication to attendees for the event to be successful, but our new hybrid event reality means we need to dedicate extra time and resources to a create a clear communication plan for all attendees, whether onsite or online.

 Not only do you have general event communications relevant to everyone (registration information, CE credits, agenda highlights), but you’ll need to tailor information to specific audiences based on how they’ll experience the event.